india travel fears

 Too Scared to Travel To India?
 I Have a Solution…

 It’s probably one of the only countries that is so vastly different than our North American culture.
-When you go to Europe, people wear the same types of clothes, the homes are similar, how you get around and shop are the same as living in the US.
+When you go to Europe, people wear the same types of clothes; the homes are similar, and how you get around and shop is the same as living in the US.
 When you go to Asia, it is shocking, but there are some similarities in dress, movies, transportation, and music.
 In India there is really nothing there to grasp on to that is familiar; and I think that’s one of the aspects that makes it such a daunting culture to take on.

 What are People’s India Travel Fears?

 The fears are intensified because we are bombarded with articles and news about why we shouldn’t travel to India.
 Most of what makes the news about India is about natural disasters (the recent floods in southern India), poverty, and women are really taught to be terrified to travel to India – which is sad to me.
 I know that it’s so much more than these things.
-I can write until my fingertips are numb and I still can’t combat all of the fearful news out there.
+I can write until my fingertips are numb, and I still can’t combat all of the fearful news out there.

 Fear is a weird and powerful thing – it holds us hostage.
 But I’m here to tell you that you no longer need to be a hostage to India travel fears.